eclipse-embed-cdt/web-jekyll/pages/templates/hello-word-qemu-xpack.md

 ### xpm

 Special consideration should be given to install `node`/`npm`/`xpm`, which are mandatory for instantiating xPack templates.

 ### Pre-download binary tools

-This is a mandatory step, since the Eclipse plug-in will install all dependencies anyway, including the toolchains and all other binary tools, but, especially for the RISC-V toolchain, which is very large, it is recommended to manually download them before trying to create a new project.
+This is an optional step, but highly recommended.
+Without it the Eclipse plug-in will install all dependencies anyway, including the toolchains and all other binary tools, but, especially for the RISC-V toolchain which is very large, this will take quite a long time, without any feedback.

+Thus it is recommended to manually download the dependencies before attempting to create a new project.

 For Cortex-M and Arm 32-bit projects, the following commands can be used: